Max Public Records Directory

 Criminal Records

 The criminal records ecosystem in Dundy County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-These records are maintained by various agencies, including the Dundy County Sheriff's Office and the Nebraska State Patrol.
 To run a background check in Nebraska, individuals can request information from the Nebraska State Patrol, which provides statewide criminal history reports.
-The Nebraska Bureau of Investigation also plays a role in maintaining comprehensive criminal records accessible to Dundy County residents.
+The Nebraska State Patrol also helps with maintaining criminal records accessible to Dundy County residents.

 Public Records Access